 If you put the gear away when it is wet or even slightly damp, it will develop mold and mildew.
 This not only makes for smelly equipment, it also weakens seams and fabrics.
 Hang your gear up to dry before stowing it – and if you’ve washed a sleeping bag, dry it until you are sure that there’s no more dampness deep inside the down (then store it in a dry place in an uncompressed state).

 Sleeping mats and pillows should be stored unrolled with the valve(s) open.
 If you store a sleeping mat or pillow rolled tightly with the valve closed, any internal condensation may damage the laminate/bladder material.
+'Store in a dry place' should not include sealed containers (such as totes with lids) - the lack of air circulation means that any moisture in the air remains in contact with stored gear.
+This will affect urethane-coated products in particular.

 You don’t like sand in your teeth, and neither do the zippers on your gear.
 If you camp in desert/beach conditions, clean the teeth of your shelter/sleeping bag (a toothbrush is good for this), then spray them with pure (food grade) silicone spray.